How to write a business plan

 Personal characteristics

 Write down why you want to become an entrepreneur.
 Describe your drive, the skills that make you a good entrepreneur, and your strengths and weaknesses.
-The KVK Skills Test (in Dutch) helps you visualise your entrepreneurial skills, such as financial matters, administration, marketing, networking, and your plans to develop.
+The KVK Skills Test helps you visualise your entrepreneurial skills, such as financial matters, administration, marketing, networking, and your plans to develop.

 If you start a business with one or more partner, you include information about each entrepreneur.